From the Abyss to the Light

 Why This Matters for Clients

 At Myles Medwell Psychology, I provide psychological treatment that is grounded in clinical rigour and informed by psychoanalytic thinking.
 My approach is careful, reflective, and designed to help people understand what lies beneath the surface of symptoms and experiences.
 I offer support for a wide range of concerns, including anxiety, depression, trauma, identity struggles, and emotional overwhelm.
-In addition, I conduct comprehensive assessments for ADHD and autism for both adults and young people.

 Therapy sessions are offered weekly or fortnightly, allowing for consistency and depth in the work.
 The process is relational and collaborative.
 We take time to explore what brings you to therapy and what patterns may be repeating across different areas of life.
 Whether you are new to therapy or returning after a break, the space is designed to be thoughtful and containing.